-As a meditation oil Buddha Wood is so calming and soothing it allows you to drift off and clear the mind of negativity.
-Diffusing Buddha Wood essential oil releases a complex aroma that is found by most to be extremely pleasing to the senses.
+Buddha wood is incredibly soothing.
+It makes a beautiful meditation oil, as it allows you to drift off and clear the mind of negativity.
+Diffusing buddha wood releases a calming aroma that is extremely pleasing and relaxing to the senses.
+Buddha wood can be also used spiritually to cleanse and purify the air.

 Aromatherapy use: anti-depressant, anti-inflammatory, anti-anxiety, muscle and joint analgesic, relaxation, sedative, stress